 Harnessing Technology to Provide a New Prescription Management Tool

 Vatex is developing an integrated medical device/IT system called Divert-X that monitors medication-use behaviors associated with each individual dose of medication and transmits the information in real-time.
+White papers are available to explain many aspects of the system.

 Real-time, automated data and behavior analysis enables early intervention to prevent new addictions and trafficking.
 Divert-X will offer healthcare providers and other stakeholders the information needed to identify behavior consistent with prescribed medical use and behavior consistent with addictive or criminal activity.